FE Program Moves up the Rankings, Passes USC

 The TFE Times (formerly known as The Financial Engineer) is a media outlet that tracks more than 40 financial engineering programs across the country.

 Drucker’s FE program has made significant gains in its rankings over the past five years.
-In 2015, the program held the 29th slot and the next year leaped a whopping 11 spots to #18.
+In 2015, the program held the No. 29 slot and the next year leaped a whopping 11 spots to No. 18.
 Since then, the program has moved steadily up the rankings by two spots each year.

 Drucker’s FE program, which also recently landed on the 2019 QuantNet Ranking of Best Financial Engineering Programs, closely integrates management with mathematics and offers a flexible interdisciplinary curriculum.